barrucadu/memo.barrucadu.co.uk/memos/backups.markdown

 versioning-related permissions (eg, they can't delete an old version of a file).
 This is so that if the credentials for the backup user get leaked somehow, and someone deletes or overwrites my backups, I can recover them.

-The backups are encrypted, so someone downloading them is only a small concern.
+The backups are encrypted.
+However, the encryption key is stored in the same place as the AWS access keys, so if someone can get one they likely can get both.
+I'd like a better solution for this, but I'm not sure what that is yet.

 [terraform]: https://www.terraform.io/